johnlivingprooff/monty/README.md

  opcode_swap - swaps the top two elements of the stack

  opcode_sub - subtracts the top element of the stack from

+opcode_mul - multiplies the second top element of the stack